 a.
 Phishing Attacks

-Phishing attacks involve sending of email usually the attacker impersonating as banks, credit-card Company or other organizations.
-If the email sender impersonates to be a bank, the mail would ask the target to reset information such as account number or PINs.
+Phishing attacks involve sending emails usually the attacker impersonating banks, credit-card companies, or other organizations.
+If the email sender impersonates to be a bank, the mail would ask the target to reset information such as account numbers or PINs.

 Another example of such attacks is, the attacker claims to be from another country with a lot of money.
 The victim would be asked to help the attacker to get out of the country.
 These types of attacks target common people often preying on bank account access codes or other credentials.

 b.
 Online Scams

 Online scams lure the target with free offers, impressive coupons, and other deals to enter username and password.
 When the victim is lured with such impressions, there is a high probability that s/he enters the correct credentials.
 This information the attacker has captured is used to gain access to the victim’s account of the organization associated with it.